 - inadequate ventilation.

 Preventing condensation is about getting the right balance by reducing excessive moisture, adequate ventilation, sufficient heating and sufficient insulation.

-What you should do if you find mould in your home?
+What you should I do if I find mould in my home?